Request Information

 What Can You Do with a Marketing Degree?

-If there’s one degree that covers the gamut of business, social sciences, humanities, communication, digital and technology, it’s marketing.
-Marketing offers a hot job market for qualified graduates who can think strategically, create relevancy and deliver measureable results.
+If there’s one degree that covers business, social sciences, humanities, communication, digital and technology, it’s marketing.
+Earning a bachelor’s degree in marketing can help open up opportunities in an in-demand job market for qualified graduates who can think strategically, create relevancy and deliver measurable results.

-With the exception of information technology, this widening field may be responsible for more career innovations than just about any other.
+Except for information technology, this widening field may be responsible for more career innovations than any other.

 Think about it.

 A generation ago, marketing professionals had no concept of social media.
-There was no Instagram, no Facebook, no Twitter.
-And no need to work any of that into the marketing mix.
+There was no Instagram, no Facebook, no X. And there was no need to work any of that into the marketing mix.

-Today, marketing continues to evolve at warp speed.
+Today, marketing continues to evolve faster than ever.

-Right now, there’s a huge need for savvy marketers who can position organizations to understand, leverage and capitalize on all the powerful things digital has to offer.
+Right now, there’s a massive need for savvy marketers who can position organizations to understand, leverage and capitalize on all the powerful things digital has to offer.
+It’s a big reason why, according to the U.S. Bureau of Labor Statistics, marketing jobs are growing faster than the national average for all occupations.

 With a bachelor’s degree in marketing, you can develop and refine your skills in such key areas as: